 Pricing

-- Round trip same day: Yufuin no Mori is sometimes used for day trip but stays minimum 2-3 nights typical
+- Round trip same day: Yufuin no Mori is sometimes used for a day trip, but a minimum 2-3 night stay is typical.

-- JR Pass: includes Yufuin no Mori; Green Class supplement charged on JR Pass standard
+- JR Pass: includes Yufuin no Mori; a Green Class supplement is charged on top of the JR Pass standard fare.

 Best seats for families